In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is shy bladder syndrome, also known as paruresis.

 Contributing factors include trauma, over-controlling parents, bullying, learned associations between going to the bathroom and anxiety, and unrealistic beliefs, including distorted body image.
 It’s unrelated to OCD contamination fears.

 Paruresis is often accompanied by other physical symptoms of anxiety.
 Fear of evaluation by others is a major psychological element.
-Other common thought patterns include concern of social reprisals and disqualification of positive outcomes, meaning positive outcomes are attributed to luck while negative outcomes attributed to one’s own actions.
+Other common thought patterns include concern of social reprisals and disqualification of positive outcomes, meaning positive outcomes are attributed to luck while negative outcomes are attributed to one’s own actions.

 Like other types of anxiety, people with paruresis tend to use avoidance strategies, which can significantly impact overall functioning, to the point of barely leaving the house.
 Avoidance also reinforces the anxiety in a vicious circle.

 Cognitive behavioural therapy (CBT) is the main form of treatment, addressing both dysfunctional beliefs and avoidance behaviours.
-Self-catheterization is an option that does nothing to treat the underlying problem, but it provides a work-around that can improve overall functioning for people who are highly disabled by the condition.
+Self-catheterization is an option that does nothing to treat the underlying problem, but it provides a workaround that can improve overall functioning for people who are highly disabled by the condition.
 There’s even an International Paruresis Association, which can help hook you up with a Pee Partner (their term, not mine).

 This fascinates me, because public toileting is a weird phenomenon.
 Or maybe I’m just on the weird side as an uptight Westerner.
 Urinals seem like a high-pressure situation, but that’s nothing compared to places like India where you might find an open-air public urinal at the side of the street.
 I like privacy to do my business.
 And it’s not fun when you’ve got to have explosive diarrhea and some woman is taking her sweet time touching up her makeup.
 Or maybe that’s TMI.